“Knowledge isn’t power until it is applied.”

 This means the body has to spend more calories than it consumes.

-But to lose primarily fat, your protein consumption is proportional to your lean muscle mass.
+But to lose primarily fat while preserving muscle, your protein consumption is proportional to your lean muscle mass.

-I created an excel spreadsheet that calculates the proper amount of daily macronutrients (protein, carbohydrate, and fat) for “cutting” (losing fat while maintaining muscle) based on the individual’s body composition.
+The proper amount of daily macronutrients (protein, carbohydrate, and fat) for “cutting” (losing fat while maintaining muscle) is uniquely based on your body composition.

 Body fats aren’t equal because some are easier to lose than others.